TediCross/TediCross/README.md

 	* `discord.crossDeleteOnTelegram`: Whether to also delete the corresponding message on Telegram when one is deleted in Discord
 	* `discord.disableWebPreviewOnTelegram`: Whether to disable links preview when relaying to Telegram
 	* `discord.useEmbeds`: Whether to use embeds for current bridge.
 Can be `always`, `never`, `auto`.
 Defaults to `false`
-	* `threadMap`: An array containing all threads mapping for each bridge
+	* `topicBridges`: An array containing all threads mapping for each bridge
 		* `telegram`: Telegram thread ID.
 See step 13 on how to acquire it
 		* `discord`: Discord thread ID.
 See step 13 on how to acquire it